Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Introduction

 \subsection{Contribution}

 We provide a computationally tractable framework for nonlinear SMPC that yields closed-loop guarantees for unbounded noise.
-This is based on three main technical contributions: \begin{itemize} \item We extend the indirect-feedback SMPC framework~\cite{Hewing2020indirect} to nonlinear systems by removing the independence assumption and using general RPS; \item We provide a tractable SMPC using a nominal system and tightened constraints; \item We design PRS for nonlinear systems with unbounded noise using stochastic contraction metrics~\cite{pham2013stochastic,tsukamoto2020robust}. \end{itemize} The resulting nonlinear SMPC scheme has a computational demand comparable to a nominal MPC scheme and ensures the following closed-loop properties: \begin{enumerate}[label=P\arabic*)] \item Recursive feasibility; \item Chance constraint satisfaction; \item Bound on expected cost. \end{enumerate} We demonstrate the practical applicability of these theoretical results with a numerical example involving a chain of mass-spring-dampers with nonlinear Coulomb friction.
+This is based on three main technical contributions: \begin{itemize} \item We generalize the indirect-feedback SMPC framework~\cite{Hewing2020indirect} to nonlinear systems by removing the independence assumption and using general PRS; \item We provide a tractable SMPC scheme using a nominal system and tightened constraints (Thm.~\ref{thm:SMPC}); \item We extend results on stochastic contraction metrics~\cite{pham2013stochastic,tsukamoto2020robust} to design PRS for nonlinear stochastic systems with unbounded noise (Thm.~\ref{thm:CCM}--\ref{thm:PRS}). \end{itemize} The resulting nonlinear SMPC scheme has a computational demand comparable to a nominal MPC scheme and ensures the following closed-loop properties: \begin{enumerate}[label=P\arabic*)] \item Recursive feasibility; \item Chance constraint satisfaction; \item Bound on expected cost. \end{enumerate} The proposed design is applicable to independent zero mean noise with a known bound on the covariance, quadratic costs, continuously differentiable dynamics that are linear in the noise, and continuously differentiable constraints.
+We demonstrate the practical applicability and computational efficiency of the proposed design with a numerical example involving a chain of mass-spring-dampers with nonlinear Coulomb friction.